Man In Parked Van Caught In Crossfire During Shooting In South Austin

 CHICAGO (CBS)– An innocent bystander was caught in the cross-fire of a shooting in South Austin Monday night.

-Chicago police said someone in a Dodge Charger, driving near Jackson Boulevard and Cicero Avenue just after 11:45 p.m., opened fire on a passing car.READ MORE: Massive Chemical Plant Fire In Rockton, Illinois, Could Burn For Days
+Chicago police said someone in a Dodge Charger, driving near Jackson Boulevard and Cicero Avenue just after 11:45 p.m., opened fire on a passing car.READ MORE: 8 People Shot, 4 Fatally, After Argument At Gathering In Englewood

 The offenders missed and instead shot a 36-year-old man in the head as he sat in a nearby parked van.

-He was taken to a local hospital in critical condition.READ MORE: FBI Releases Photo Of Pink Sandal Linked To Kidnapping Of Girl In Peru, Illinois
+He was taken to a local hospital in critical condition.READ MORE: Massive Chemical Plant Fire In Rockton, Illinois, Could Burn For Days

 The shooter also hit the windshield of another passing car, causing its driver to crash into a light pole.